tu-eric/tu-eric-website/content/home/presentations.md

 headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 30

-title: 'Recent & Upcoming Talks'
+title: 'Featured Presentations'
 subtitle:

 content: